StreetScienceCommunity/StreetScienceCommunity.github.io/about.md

 we ask that you follow our [code of conduct]({{ site.github.repository_url }}/blob/master/CODE_OF_CONDUCT.md) in all interactions both on and offline.

+### Want to join the Street Science Community and participate in the upcoming events?

+You are very welcomed and invited to join the community and participate in the upcoming events.
+You can use this [Participation form](https://docs.google.com/forms/d/e/1FAIpQLScNgEDWoftccrUHXhsAOgLCFiG1FAQzQxsSW44uDTrEKwZ7_A/viewform) to get involved or simply contact us.

 ## Current Sponsors

 - [de.NBI](https://www.denbi.de/): the German Network for Bioinformatics